 It is understandable to want to conclude your personal injury lawsuit as quickly as possible.
 While you wait for a settlement, you will be responsible for your own medical expenses, vehicle repairs and other costs.
 Knowing what timeline to expect for your lawsuit can help you plan for the future.
 Each case is unique.
-For more than a broad overview, speak to a personal injury lawyer about your case.
+For more than a broad overview, speak to a Denver personal injury attorney from Fang Accident Lawyers about your case.

 The initial stages of a personal injury claim are the investigative period and the patient’s medical care.
 Investigators from law enforcement, insurance companies and law firms will look into the accident and start gathering any evidence of negligence.
 Meanwhile, you will undergo medical treatments and obtain statements from doctors.
 The investigative period may involve interviewing eyewitnesses, reviewing police reports, and obtaining photographs and video footage of the accident.